CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

 We would be very happy to receive contributions!

-You don't have to be a Matlab_ programmer.
+You don't have to be a Matlab_ / Octave_ programmer.
 Useful *code* contributions are very much appreciated, but improved documentation, ideas on how our web site can be made prettier, or other ideas are also valued highly.

-If you are not a Matlab_ programmer but would to contribute or suggest improvements on the documentation or examples, please contact_ us (this assumes you are at least as uncomfortable using git_ as using Matlab_, which is a reasonable assumption if you are not a Matlab_ programmer).
+If you are not a Matlab_ / Octave_ programmer but would like to contribute or suggest improvements on the documentation or examples, please contact_ us directly.

+For programmers, the preferred way to contribute is using git_ and github_.
+If you would like to contribute code in another way, also please contact_ us directly.

 .. contents::
     :depth: 2